bunmidavies/year2notes/COMP27112/uniforms, attributes and varyings.md

 ==Uniforms==:
 - sent to vertex and fragment shaders
 - these stay ==constant throughout a single frame==
-- usually ==single values== i.e. material colour, shininess
+- typically ==single values== i.e. material colour, shininess

 ==Attributes==:
-- values applied to ==individual vertices==
+- values applied to ==individual vertices== - therefore if you had an array of attributes, you would want to have enough such that there is one array value per vertex
 - available only to the vertex shader
 - each vertex can have an array of attributes

 ==Varyings==:
-- variables declared in the vertex shader, and shared with the fragment shader
+- variables declared in the vertex shader, and shared to the fragment shader
 - i.e. the main way of passing data from vertex shader to fragment shader
 - the varying variable must be declared wtih the same name and type in both shaders